jeremyhunt73/jeremyhunt73/README.md

-Hi, I'm Jeremy, a Computer Science student interested in IT Support and Cybersecurity.
+Hi, I'm Jeremy, a Cybersecurity graduate and Computer Science student interested in IT Support and Cybersecurity.
 This portfolio documents my hands-on home lab projects focused on Windows Server, Active Directory, troubleshooting, virtualization, and enterprise IT administration.
 ## Skills ✔️

 - Windows Server